jasonososa/news-summarization/README.md

 # This is an in-progress project
-# Get your news summary
+# Title: Get your news summary

 # Main project: Create an app that would output news summary from an input date and news category
 ## Approach: